effectivecore/core/docs/software.md

 - Neor Profile SQL is registered trademarks or trademarks of Neor LLC.
 - NGINX® is registered trademarks of Nginx Software Inc.
 - Opera® is registered trademarks or trademarks of Opera Software AS.
+- Paletter is registered trademarks or trademarks of Toys, Inc.
 - PHP is registered trademarks or trademarks of PHP Group.
 - Proxie is registered trademarks or trademarks of Proxie Team.
 - RegExRX is registered trademarks or trademarks of MacTechnologies Consulting.